Swiss court orders Russia to pay damages to Ukrainian firms

 According to the supreme court, however, the competence of the Geneva judges is not in question.
 This had already been confirmed by a previous hearing in October 2018, a hearing which also dismissed the Russian argument about the 1998 agreement.

-The fines relate to a dozen businesses, including a network of service stations, that confiscated from Ukrainian oligarch Igor Kolomoinski following the Russian annexation of Crimea in 2014.
+The fines relate to a dozen businesses, including a network of service stations, that were confiscated from Ukrainian businessman Igor Kolomoinski following the Russian annexation of Crimea in 2014.

-Despite an agreement reached in Minsk in 2015, conflict in Ukraine between army and Russia-backed separatists is ongoing.
-The war had cost an estimated 14,000 lives by the end of last year.
+Despite an agreement reached in Minsk in 2015, conflict in Ukraine between the army and Russia-backed separatists is ongoing.
+The war had cost an estimated 14,000 lives by the end of 2019.

 Keystone-SDA/dos